python/mypy/docs/source/extending_mypy.rst

 *******************

-Every entry point function should accept a single string argument that is a full mypy version and return a subclass of ``mypy.plugins.Plugin``:
+Every entry point function should accept a single string argument that is a full mypy version and return a subclass of ``mypy.plugin.Plugin``:

 .. code-block:: python